 - Search donations and loans to individuals and organisations we regulate on our online database

 - Find information about the donations and loans that regulated donees have accepted on a monthly basis

 - Find the registers of unincorporated associations

 Members of the House of Commons do not have to report most donations and loans to us, but must report them to the Register of Members’ Financial Interests.

 Update on COVID-19 and financial returns

-We, like many others, are trying to minimise the impact of COVID-19 on our staff, and our work.
-We are putting in place temporary arrangements over the next few months.
+We, like many others, are trying to minimise the impact of COVID-19 on our staff, our work, and how we can be contacted for advice and delivering financial returns.

 We will only arrange meetings by exception, but we can continue to support you in other ways.
 Please contact us by email where possible.
-Our advice service is open, but we may have reduced capacity at times.
+Our advice service is open.

 Delivery of financial returns